 If you’d like to create a rose wall, there are several ways to do this successfully.
 When you display your flowers in a vertical arrangement, it can give an entirely new look and feel to the landscape.

-You can build the wall in the front of your house, or have them cascading down a fence, or even down the wall of a shed or building.
+You can build the wall in the front of your house, or have it cascade down a fence, or even down the wall of a shed or building.
 Walls provide structure in the garden, but they aren’t always attractive, so this is a way to work around that.

 You can also grow your roses horizontally by training them along a fence or trellis.
 This is a good way to spruce up the look of a chain-link fence or create a border wall sectioning off parts of your garden.